 Approximately 90 percent of Moldova’s livestock is owned and managed by small-scale farmers.
 Young animals help farmers like Vera expand their herds.

 Chicken eggs provide a steady source of protein for families, as well as an additional source of income, as farmers sell excess eggs in the local market.

 Sunflower seeds can be pressed into oil and used in a variety of applications, making this one of Moldova’s top exports. $100 is enough to buy 1 kilogram (2.2 pounds) of seeds.

 Livestock is a key component of food security in rural Moldova, providing nutrition and income.
 Producing 15-20 piglets a year, a pig is a worthy investment.

-As members meet to save money and support one another, they also learn of a loving Creator who knows them by name.
+As clients meet to receive loans and support one another, they also learn of a Savior who loves them and knows them by name.
 Bibles help share this Good News with others.